Delray Beach

 Ocean Blvd.
 (A1A)

-Built upon the site of the 1923 Seacrest Hotel which was demolished in the early 1980’s, the Marriott Hotel stands gracefully on the corner of Ocean Boulevard (A1A) and Atlantic Avenue.
+Built upon the site of the 1923 Seacrest Hotel which was demolished in the early 1980’s, the Marriott Hotel now stands gracefully on the corner of Ocean Boulevard (A1A) and Atlantic Avenue.

 Delray Beach Marriott Hotel

-Corner of Atlantic Avenue and Ocean Blvd.
+Corner of Atlantic Avenue and A1A (Ocean Blvd.)

 (Photo Courtesy of Photographically Yours, Inc.)